 - Ringrose Kindergarten Chelsea – an academically oriented kindergarten for children aged 2 1/2 to 5.
 Located in the St Luke’s Church Hall in Chelsea.
 Describe themselves very much as a “school” rather than a “playgroup”.

 - Strawberry Fields Nursery (Notting Hill) – Notting Hill parents tend to rate this nursery very highly and it has a glowing Ofsted review.
 It is very popular so do make sure to visit the nursery in person and register early.
 It doesn’t help your chances that it has become many a celebrity’s nursery of choice in recent years.

-- Tadpoles Nursery (Chelsea): a popular nursery with an outstanding Ofsted rating located on the grounds of community primary school Park Walk.
-Its founder Claire Dimpfl was inspired by Maria Montessori’s methods when she opened Tadpoles in 1993: “My wish is for every child to be ready to become independent learners, to explore and to be excited to learn and be happy and comfortable”.
+- Tadpoles Nursery (Chelsea): a popular nursery located on the grounds of community primary school Park Walk.
+Its founder Claire Dimpfl was inspired by Maria Montessori’s methods when she opened Tadpoles in 1993.
 The vegetable garden and pond give the children the opportunity to connect with nature, and Upper Nursery children are taught swimming once a week.
 Recent Ofsted report only “Good” (previously outstanding), but still very positive.
 It’s the more informal and relaxed nursery in style compared to other more formal “shake hands and say please and thank you” style nurseries nearby

 While these are great pre-schools, as they generally run from around 9am to 3pm, they may not be the best option for working parents looking for full day care.
 Full-time nurseries that also offer a varied pre-school curriculum and extracurricular activities are: